fc006t/Udacity_IPND/project3/readme.md

 ## Synopsis

-Final project containing 3 python files:
+Final project containing :sparkles: 3 python files:

 fresh_tomatoes.py - a prebuilt codebase used to format and display movie information to a webbrowser